 An example of muster is a troop sergeant summoning troops for a gun inspection.

-Origin: Middle English mousteren ; from Old French moustrer, to exhibit, show < ML mustrare < L monstrare, to show ; from monstrum: see monster
+Origin: Middle English mousteren ; from Old French moustrer, to exhibit, show ; from Midieval Latin mustrare ; from Classical Latin monstrare, to show ; from monstrum: see monster

 verb mus·tered, mus·ter·ing, mus·ters verb, transitive